What Is Human Capital? How It Can Shape America's Future

 - Families headed by educated parents earn more than those without college degrees.
 It gives the children a head start in life.
 They can attend private schools and receive better education themselves.

 - Education improves the upward-mobility effect.
 It occurs when a child is born into a family without a college degree.
 Once the child earns a diploma, the entire family becomes wealthier.
-The study found it boosted family wealth by 20 percentiles.
-Families in which both the parents and child graduated college improved but only by 11 percentiles.
+The study found it boosted family wealth by 20 spots in the rankings.
+Families in which both the parents and child graduated college improved but only by 11 spots in the rankings.

 - It also works in reverse with the downward-mobility effect.
-Children with college-educated parents who didn't graduate college fall 18 percentiles in wealth.
-Children whose parents didn't graduate from college fell 10 percentiles in wealth.
+Children with college-educated parents who didn't graduate college fell 18 places in rankings in wealth.
+Children whose parents didn't graduate from college fell 10 places in rankings in wealth.

 America is ignoring the theory of human capital.
-Between 2010 and 2014, U.S. spending on elementary and high school education declined by 3%.
+Between 2010 and 2014, U.S. spending on elementary and high school education declined by 3%, according to the Organization for Economic Cooperation and Development's annual report of education indicators.
 It wasn't because of declining student levels.
 Those grew by 1%.
 Meanwhile, other developed countries increased spending by 5%.
-That's according to the Organization for Economic Cooperation and Development's annual report of education indicators.

 U.S. investment in higher education is also falling behind that of other countries.

 Among Americans aged 25-34, only 44% have a college-level education.
 That's lower than in 11 other countries.
-On the other hand, 66%of South Korea's young people are college educated.
-America's slippage means that fewer than 30% of American adults have more education than their parents.
+On the other hand, 66% of South Korea's young people are college educated.

 One reason is that U.S. higher education costs more.
-According to the College Board, average annual tuition in a state school is $20,090 for state residents and $34,220 for out of state students.
+According to the College Board, the average annual cost of tuition, fees, room, and board for an in-state college in 2019 was $21,950 for state residents and $38,330 for out-of-state students.
 As a result, children from rich families were more likely to attend college.

 Other countries are doing a better job achieving equity in education.
 Investment in human capital varies by race.
-The Economic Policy Institute reported that black families have $5.04 in net worth for every $100 held by white families.
+The Federal Reserve's Survey of Consumer Finances found that white families had almost 10 times the median wealth in 2016 than did Black families.

 The racial wealth gap exists even when all members are highly educated and have two-parent homes.
 Black families with graduate or professional degrees have $200,000 less in wealth than similarly educated white families.
 Blacks and Latinos face discrimination in wealth building despite their investment in their human capital.

 For example, between 2004 and 2009, Wells Fargo Bank steered 30,000 black and Latino borrowers into subprime mortgages.
 They gave prime loans to white borrowers with similar credit profiles.
-Wells Fargo was ordered to compensate the minority borrowers for the extra costs incurred by higher interest rates and fees.
+Wells Fargo was ordered to compensate these borrowers for the extra costs incurred by higher interest rates and fees.